2SpaceMasterRace/Customer-Interest-Analysis/README.md

 - *Find Most Visited Customer*

-  To find the predominant audience base for the products
+  To find the predominant audience base of the product

 - *Find List Of Items Based On Frequency Count For A Given Age Gender Range*

-  To find the products that has majority of shares given in a paticular customer base
+  To find the products that has the majority of sales given in a paticular customer base

  - *Find Age Range Of Customers Who Purchased A Given Item*

-   To target the specific customers market based on the product sold
+   To target specific customer market based on the product sold

- ETA is estimated to be 2 weeks working part time on it
+ ETA is estimated to be 35 days working part time on it

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------